Having a system that divides your money between what's spendable and what goes towards savings or debt can do wonders to your finances.

 This strategy takes a bit of up-front work, but it's totally worth it.
 You'll make room for the things you love (a last-minute getaway or a splurge-worthy dinner) while also looking after your future-self (tackling debt or building that nest-egg).

-If you're set up on Payroll Direct, we can help you create such a plan through our Financial Coach service.
+If you're set up on Direct Deposit, we can help you create such a plan through our Financial Coach service.
 Check it out!